-For the 2020 Annual Report, we analyzed three west wall orientations based on the locations shown in Figure 2 and Table 2: West Wall 1, West Wall 2, and West Wall 3.
-The wall locations and orientations correspond to the same wall locations and orientations analyzed in previous 2013-2020 annual reports (Figure 2).
-There is currently no mining activity in the west walls area except near West Wall 3 (Stations 21-01 and 21-04).
+For the 2023 Annual Report, we analyzed three west wall orientations based on the locations shown in Figure 2 and Table 2: West Wall 1, West Wall 2, and West Wall 3.
+The wall locations and orientations correspond to the same wall locations and orientations analyzed in previous 2013-2023 Annual Reports (Figure 2).
+There is currently no mining activity in the west walls area except near West Wall 3 (Station 24-03).

-The stereonet plot for West Wall 1 (Figure 11), adjacent to the Main Pit area, shows a discontinuity intersection that falls within the failure envelope, suggesting that wedge failure is kinematically possible for this slope orientation (Figure 11).
+Stereonets for West Wall 1 and 3 are shown in Figures 20 and 21 on the same plot since they have the same wall orientation.
+West Wall 1 is located in the Main Pit and West Wall 3 is located in the Southern Expansion Area.
+The stereonet plot for West Wall 1 and 3 shows one discontinuity intersection that falls within the critical zone for wedge failure, suggesting that wedge failure is kinematically feasible for this slope orientation (Figure 20).
 The intersecting sets that may result in wedge failure are joint sets P-1 and P-6.
-Based on the current and previous years' data sets, joint sets P-1, P-2, and P-3 are the dominant joint sets observed in the Southern Expansion Area (Figure 6) in the recent years.
-Joint set P-6 has strong present in this report year.
-Planar failure is not indicated in the stereonet plot for the West Wall 1 (Figure 11).
+The development and size of wedge failures will be controlled by the variability and limited lateral extent of the discontinuities.
+Based on the current and previous years' data sets, P-1, P-2, and P-3 are the dominant joint sets observed in the Southern Expansion Area in the recent years.
+Joint set P-6 has a relatively weaker signature than other joint sets P-1, P-2, and P-3 relative to the entire data set, but has shown reemergence in the past two Annual Reports.
+Planar failure is not indicated in the stereonet plot for West Wall 1 and 3 (Figure 21).

-The stereonet plot for West Wall 2, adjacent to the access road in the Southern Expansion Area, shows two discontinuity intersections that fall within the failure envelope, suggesting that wedge failure is kinematically possible for this slope orientation (Figure 12).
-The intersecting sets that may result in wedge failure include joint sets P-2 and P-7 and joint sets P-1 and P-6.
-Based on the current and previous years' data sets, joint set P-7 has weak signatures represented by relatively few measured orientations representing these features (Figure 6).
-Planar failure is not indicated in the stereonet plot for West Wall 2 (Figure 12).
+The stereonet plot for West Wall 2, adjacent to the access road in the Southern Expansion Area, shows four discontinuity intersections that fall nearly within the critical zone for wedge failure, suggesting that wedge failure is kinematically possible for this slope orientation (Figure 22).
+The intersecting sets that fall nearly within the critical zone include foliation F-1 with joint sets P-2 and P-7, joint sets P-2 and P-7, and P-1 and P-6.
+Kinematic analysis performed for the 2023 Annual Report show the intersections of joint sets P-1 and P-6, and foliation F-1 and joint set P-2 fall within the critical zone.
+These intersections no longer appear in the critical zone due to discontinuity orientations shifting for the 2024 Annual Report.
+The development and size of wedge failures will be controlled by the variability and limited lateral extent of the discontinuities.
+As excavation proceeds in the West Wall 2 area, additional measurements are needed to refine the representative discontinuity orientations of these joint and foliation sets to evaluate their potential contribute to large-scale slope failure modes.
+Planar failure is not indicated in the stereonet plot for West Wall 2 (Figure 23).